Mitchigamea: Territory

-The Mitchigamea or Michigamea or Michigamie were a tribe in the Illinois Confederation.
-Not much is known about them and their origin is uncertain.
 Originally they were said to be from Lake Michigan, perhaps the Chicago area.
 Mitchie Precinct, Monroe County in Southwestern Illinois takes its name from their transient presence nearby, north of the French Fort de Chartres in the American Bottom along the Mississippi.
+At one point in history, they lived near the Sangamon River in Illinois.

-One of their villages in the American Bottom, inhabited from 1730 until 1752, is one of the region's premier archaeological sites; it is known as the "Kolmer Site".
+One of their villages in the American Bottom, inhabited from 1730 until 1752, is one of the region's premier archaeological sites; it is known as the Kolmer site.
+Other sites which have been proposed as being associated with the Mitchigamea include the Waterman site and Grigsby site.